 --continuous build option to automatically regenerate the site output whenever documentation source files change.
 A staging environment provides a preview of generated site output via the

 jekyll serve command for local testing.
+The

 Travis CI continuous integration automatically republishes the latest development version of the documentation on the project website whenever changes are pushed to the

-The page footers in the development documentation include Edit this page links that open the DITA source file for the topic in oXygen XML Web Author.
+The pages in the development documentation include Edit this page links that open the DITA source file for the topic in oXygen XML Web Author.
 The web-based authoring workflow prompts users to log in to GitHub and fork the dita-ot/docs repository if necessary.
 Changes saved in the authoring environment are committed to a new branch, and a pull request is created to submit changes for review by the DITA-OT documentation team.